This page was last updated on 16 December, 2021.

 – humanitarian, medevac and repatriation flights.

-2. Passengers entering or transiting through Venezuela must have a negative COVID-19 PCR test result issued at most 72 hours before arrival.
+2. Passengers entering or transiting through Venezuela must have a negative COVID-19 PCR test taken at most 72 hours before arrival.

 – This does not apply to passengers younger than 1 year.